Red Line (BART): SFO/Millbrae extension service

 SamTrans and BART reached an agreement in February 2007 in which SamTrans would transfer control and financial responsibility of the SFO/Millbrae extension to BART, in return for BART receiving additional fixed funding from SamTrans and other sources.

 Beginning March 22, 2021, Red Line trains were interlined with the Purple Line, while Saturday service was discontinued.
 On August 2, 2021, the Red Line began operating on weekdays and Saturdays until 9 pm, with all trains extended to SFO.
 On February 20, 2022, the line began operating on all days until 9 pm.
 On some Sundays between February 20 and September 12, 2022, when power cable replacement work took place in San Francisco, the Yellow Line ran to Millbrae all day to replace the Red Line.

 On March 6, 2022, a break in a power cable near Berkeley caused Red Line service to be temporarily discontinued.
 On March 8, a shuttle service began operating between SFO and Millbrae.
 Red Line service resumed with 5-car trains on March 22.
 Normal 10-car trains resumed service in early May.
-A similar cable break near Richmond on June 17, 2022, resulting in two days of cancelled Red Line service.
+A similar cable break near Richmond on June 17, 2022, resulted in two days of cancelled Red Line service.
 Limited Red Line service resumed on June 20, with Orange Line service reduced and supplemental SFO–Millbrae shuttle service added.

+Effective September 11, 2023, Red Line trains operate between Richmond and Millbrae via SFO.